 The department has a suite of Apple Mac computers and students have a choice of editing programs, including Final Cut Pro, iMovie and Photoshop.
 The department also provides a number of Canon 1200D and 1300D DSLR cameras.
 Whilst these are available, students are free to use their own filming and editing equipment if they have it.

 Media is only taught in the Sixth Form, but no prior experience of the subject is required to embark on the A Level course.
 The combination of theoretical, analytical and practical work allows pupils a certain degree of flexibility to choose topics of interest to them and discover areas of expertise.
 Those who enjoy working as part of a team relish the opportunity to collaborate with others in creative coursework tasks.
 It would be beneficial for an prospective candidate to have gained at least a C grade at either English or English Literature at GCSE.

 Leading micro-budget film producers visit Shiplake to discuss opportunities available in this area.
 Pupils often take inspiration by attempting a project of their own.
 In the past this has coincided with the Drama Department’s whole-College productions.
-In January 2014 Media pupils helped to film an entertaining car chase scene from Bugsy Malone.

 There are, of course, opportunities to watch films for enjoyment purposes rather than purely for critical analysis.
 Teachers often run film afternoons or evenings in the winter months to offer a well-earned break from physical exertion.

 Every year, the department hosts the 'Shiplake Oscars' where all of the work produced is showcased for the rest of the school and awards given out for categories such as 'Best Directing' and 'Best Editing'.
 The event has always been well supported and it is a fun way to cap off a year of hard work for all involved.